aniladevareddyca/SudokuPuzzle/README.md

 ## Sudoku Instructions
   - To start playing click on start game.
 You would be presented with a inital set of puzzles.
 As soon as the puzzle is        started a timer is starts to help you to keep a track of your record.
   - You cannot enter any value into the the puzzle.
-This version supports is a read only.
+This version is a read only.
   - When you are ready click on solve puzzle and the algorithm should solve the puzzle for you.
   - There could be scenarios where a possible solution cannot be found for a given puzzle.
 In those cases you would have to start a new puzzle.